PyPSA/PyPSA/doc/optimal_power_flow.rst

 #########################

-.. important:: Since version v0.22.0, PyPSA enables the optimisation with `Linopy <https://github.com/PyPSA/linopy>`_ through the `optimization` module.
-The core function is available via `Network.optimize` which per default follows the behaviour of the `lopf` function and includes all its feature.
-The new optimization module should provide flexibility as well as performance.
-For an introduction to the new implementation have a look at the `example notebook <https://pypsa.readthedocs.io/en/latest/examples/optimization-with-linopy.html>`_ for a migration guide of extra functionalities have a look at `our migration guide <https://pypsa.readthedocs.io/en/latest/examples/optimization-with-linopy-migrate-extra-functionalities.html>`_.
-The following section will be adapted in the future to the new optimization interface.
+.. important:: Since version v0.22.0, PyPSA allows optimization with `linopy <https://github.com/PyPSA/linopy>`_ through the `optimize` module, which should provide both improved flexibility and performance.
+The core function is available through `Network.optimize` and will replace `lopf` in the long run.
+The old implementation via the Pyomo package and the in-house implementation in `linopf.py`, will be kept in the core package for upcoming major releases, but will not be extended.
+New features will only be introduced via the `optimize` functionality.

-See the modules ``pypsa.opf`` and ``pypsa.linopf``.
-Optimisation with the linearised power flow equations for (mixed) AC and DC networks is fully supported.
-Note that optimisation with the full non-linear power flow equations is not yet supported.
-All constraints and variables are listed below.

 Overview